 - A. An employee may choose one (1) workday as a personal leave day per fiscal year during the life of this Agreement if the employee has been continuously employed for more than six (6) months. - B. The Employer will release the employee from work on the day selected for personal leave if: - 1.
-The employee has given at least fourteen (14) calendar days' written notice to his/her supervisor.
+The employee has given at least fourteen (14) calendar days' written notice to their supervisor.
 However, the supervisor has the discretion to allow a shorter notice period. - 2.
-The number of employees selecting a particular day off does not prevent the agency from providing continued public service.

-- C. Personal leave may not be carried over. - D. Part-time and on-call employees who are employed during the month in which the personal leave day is taken will be compensated for the personal leave day in an amount proportionate to the time in pay status during the month to that required for full-time employment. - E. Upon request, an employee will be approved to use part or all of his/her personal leave day for: - 1.
+The number of employees selecting a particular day off does not prevent the agency from providing continued public service. - C. Personal leave may not be carried over. - D. Part-time and on-call employees who are employed during the month in which the personal leave day is taken will be compensated for the personal leave day in an amount proportionate to the time in pay status during the month to that required for full-time employment. - E. Upon request, an employee will be approved to use part or all of their personal leave day for: - 1.
 The care for family members as required by the Family Care Act, WAC 296-130; - 2.
 Leave as required by the Military Family Leave Act, RCW 49.77 and in accordance with Article 18.11; or - 3.
 Leave as required by the Domestic Violence Leave Act, RCW 49.76.

-17.7 Life-Giving Procedures
+17.7 Life-Giving Procedures, Blood Platelet and Fluid Donations

-When approved, employees will receive paid leave, not to exceed five (5) working days in a two (2) year period, for participating in life-giving procedures.
-"Life-giving procedure" is defined as a medically-supervised procedure involving the testing, sampling, or donation of blood, platelets, organs, fluids, tissues, and other human body components for the purposes of donation, without compensation, to a person or organization for medically necessary treatments.
+A. When approved, employees will receive paid leave, not to exceed thirty (30) working days in a two (2) year period, for participating in life-giving procedures.
+Such leave shall not be charged against sick leave or annual leave, and use of leave without pay is not required.
+"Life-giving procedure" is defined as a medically-supervised procedure involving the testing, sampling, or donation of organs, tissues, and other human body components for the purposes of donation, without compensation, to a person or organization for medically necessary treatments.
+"Life giving procedure" does not include the donation of blood or plasma.
 Employees will provide reasonable advance notice and written proof from an accredited medical institution, physician or other medical professional that the employee participated in a life-giving procedure.
 Agencies may take into account program and staffing replacement requirements in the scheduling of leave for life-giving procedures.